Optimal mechanism for the sale of a durable good: is an equilibrium assessment

-We now check that at all histories neither the seller nor the buyer have a one-shot deviation from the prescribed strategy profile, given the continuation values for the seller and the buyer constructed using the intrapersonal equilibrium.
-This implies that the payoffs in the intrapersonal equilibrium together with the belief operator defined in \autoref{eq:mapbeliefs} belong in the self-generating set.
-Section S in \cite{doval2019sdgsupp} lays out the formalisms that justify the use of techniques \'a la \cite{abreu1990toward} for the game under consideration.
+We now check that at all histories, neither the seller nor the buyer have a one-shot deviation from the prescribed strategy profile, given the continuation values constructed in \autoref{appendix:payoffs} and \autoref{appendix:complete}.
+That this is true for the buyer given the seller's strategy follows from the construction in \autoref{appendix:complete}.

-Let $\mu^*(h^t)$ denote the seller's belief at history $h^t$ that the buyer's type is $\vh$.
-We now show that the seller cannot achieve a payoff higher than $\Req(\mu^*(h^t),\mu^*(h^t))$.
-Note that among mechanisms of type $0$, the one that corresponds to the intrapersonal equilibrium is by definition the best that the seller can do.
-Hence, to show that there are no deviations, we need to show that the seller cannot benefit from offering mechanisms of types $1$-$3$.